rives-io/cartridge-freedoom/README.md

  - [Sokol](https://github.com/floooh/sokol) and [Sokol GP](https://github.com/edubart/sokol_gp) - for window, inputs and graphics
  - [Miniaudio](https://github.com/mackron/miniaudio) - for audio
  - [Cartesi Machine](https://github.com/cartesi/machine-emulator) - For running a RISC-V virtual machine with DOOM

+## How to build rootfs

+In case you want to patch sources inside `fbdoom`, you will need to rebuild it and its rootfs.
+Check if you have the `riscv64-cartesi-linux-gnu-gcc` toolchain available in your path first, and docker installed with RISC-V QEMU support.
+Then run `make rootfs.ext2`.

 ## Editing source code